phonopy/phono3py/doc/auxiliary-tools.md

 ### How to use `phono3py-kaccum`

-Let's computer lattice thermal conductivity of Si using the `Si-PBEsol` example found in the example directory.
+Let's compute lattice thermal conductivity of Si using the `Si-PBEsol` example found in the example directory.

 ```bash